Golf, Illinois: Education

-Golf School was built in 1927, just south of the village, at a location that would become 9401 Waukegan Road in Morton Grove, but at the time it was a prototypical country school house, a wooden structure with 4 rooms, no electricity or running water.
+Golf School was built in 1927, just south of the village, at a location that would become 9401 Waukegan Road in Morton Grove.
+At the time it was a prototypical country school house - a wooden structure with four rooms, no electricity, and no running water.
 A 1930s Works Progress Administration project constructed a large brick structure east of the original building.
-Up until the 1980s, public school students from Golf attended Golf School (K-5), Golf Junior High School and Niles North High School.
-As demographics changed in the 1980s, Golf residents chose to abandon their namesake primary school district, and align with more upscale school districts in Glenview.
+Up until the early 1980s, public school students from Golf attended Golf Elementary School (K-5), Golf Junior High School, and Niles North High School.
+After three years of legal wrangling, in February 1982, Golf detached from School District 67, and was attached to Glenview School District 34.
+As demographics changed in the late 1970s and early 1980s, Golf residents chose to align with the more upscale school districts in Glenview.
+More than two-thirds of the registered voters in the detachment area (village of Golf and the adjacent Golf Acres subdivision of the village of Glenview) signed the petition to detach from Niles Township High School District 219 and to attach to Northfield Township High School District 225.
+The Cook County Regional Board of School Trustees granted the petition in the 1980s.

-Currently students from Golf attending public school go to District 34 Lyon and Pleasant Ridge Elementary Schools, Springman Middle School, and District 225 Glenbrook South High School.
+Currently students from Golf attending public school go to Lyon School, Pleasant Ridge School, Springman Middle School (Glenview School District 34), and Glenbrook South High School (District 225).

-Infrastructure

 Transportation

 Golf is connected to Chicago's transportation network.